 - Accelerated Education Working Group Directions 2018

 - AEWG ECCN Webcast Presentation

-You might also be interested in the slides of AEWG’s 2017 CIES presentations in Atlanta and two blog posts: Making a Case for Accelerated Education: How It Can Be Done and a reflection on AEWG at CIES 2018 in Mexico City, titled Making the Case for Accelerated Education.
+You might also be interested in the slide decks and handouts from AEWG’s presence at CIES 2019 in San Francisco, as well as the three blog posts they have authored: AEWG at CIES 2019: Talking Evidence and Tools, Making a Case for Accelerated Education: How It Can Be Done and a reflection on AEWG at CIES 2018 in Mexico City, titled Making the Case for Accelerated Education.
 In addition, the findings from the field studies are available below.

 Additional Resources: Case Studies

 In 2018, the Accelerated Education Working Group (AEWG) is working in three major areas:

 The AEWG wants donors and governments to recognize Accelerated Education (AE) as an important strategy for connecting humanitarian, early-recovery, and development programming.

 - Improve the quality of Accelerated Education Programs (AEPs)